Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-typography-components-1.md

 framework: react
 chapter: Building reusable components
 ---
-In this post we will create two typography components that we will use throughout the App for all of our Typography.
+In this post we will create a couple of typography components that we will use throughout the App for all of our Typography.

-First create a folder in the components directory called typography.
-And create a file called HeadingOne.js and add the following:
+First create a folder in the components directory called `typography`.
+And create a file called `HeadingOne.js` and add the following: